rheinardkorf/calsinki/README.md

 ### 🚧 Coming Soon

 - **⏰ Sync Timestamps**: Track when each sync pair was last updated
-- **🎨 Event Customization**: Custom prefixes/suffixes and colors for destination events
 - **📊 Sync Analytics**: Monitor sync performance and event statistics
 - **🔍 Smart Filtering**: Advanced event filtering by date, type, and content